circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 working_directory | N | String | What directory to run this step in (default:  [`working_directory`](#jobs) of the job) {: class="table table-striped"}

 Each `run` declaration represents a new shell.
-It's possible to specify a multi-line `command` that will all be run in the same shell:
+It's possible to specify a multi-line `command`, each line of which will be run in the same shell:

 ``` YAML
 - run: